🇨🇳 中文

 > Plan confirmed, start execution

-Subagent mode activates — parallel execution with mandatory TDD:
+With TDD configured in CLAUDE.md, subagent mode activates — parallel execution with TDD:

 [Task 1/6] Project Init ✓